edubart/nelua-lang/docs/pages/overview.md

 | `cstring`         | `char*`              | `_cstring`       |
 {: .table.table-bordered.table-striped.table-sm}

-Use this types for **importing C functions only**, for doing usual code prefer the other Nelua primitive types.
+Use these types for **importing C functions only**.
+For normal code, use the other Nelua primitive types.
 {:.alert.alert-info}

 {% endraw %}

-*[closure]: Closure are functions that captures variables from its parent scope.
+*[closure]: Closures are functions that capture variables from their parent scopes.
-*[upvalue]: A variable captured from in a scope above the closure.
+*[upvalue]: A variable captured from inside a scope above the closure.
-*[integral]: A whole number, numbers that has not fractional part.
+*[integral]: A whole number, a number that has no fractional part.
 *[GC]: Garbage Collector

 <a href="/libraries/" class="btn btn-outline-primary btn-lg float-right">Libraries >></a>